stakater/stakater-docs/docs/content/sre/gitops/structure.md

 Inside config folder there is a folder for each environment.
 In each environment folder there are 2 entities.

 1. **Space.yaml**: File that contains space configuration for each environment.
-Space is a Stakater created ```Tenant-Operator``` Custom Resource that is responsible for creating namespace and assigning appropirate permission to associated tenant members
+Space is a Stakater created ```Tenant-Operator``` Custom Resource that is responsible for creating namespace and assigning appropriate permission to associated tenant members
 2. **ArgoCD**:  Folder that contains ArgoCD ```Application``` Custom Resource that watches deployments files in ```<tenant>/<app>/<env>```  (Layer#3 Environment) folder

 ## SRE or DeliveryEngineering Tenant